The recipe I am sharing here is one that I

-The recipe I am sharing here is one that I have never been able to find elsewhere, nor anything like it.
+have never been able to find elsewhere, nor anything like it.
 I lost my copy a little while back, so was very relieved that my mother still had hers.
-It was one she used to make regularly for us when I was in my teens - great for those after school snacks as it contains the filling goodness of rolled oats and because it uses one saucepan and is really quick and easy.
-Successful with teens because it combines these with chocolate.
+It was one she used to make regularly for us when I was in my teens - great for those

-Chocolate makes anything delicious, doesn't it?
+anything delicious, doesn't it?

-And I have no idea why they are called Buckingham Biscuits, particularly as it is actually a slice rather than discreet biscuits.
+Buckingham Biscuits, particularly as it is actually a slice rather than

 The original recipe is as follows: